By Gary DeAsi

 Increase lifetime value

-Next, I’ll focus in more detail on three primary ways that leading companies (including Netflix and Amazon of course) are using customer behavior data and analytics to drive many of results outlined above:
+Next, I’ll focus in more detail on three primary ways that leading companies (including Netflix and Amazon of course) utilize customer behavior data and analytics to drive many of results outlined above:

 - Customer Acquisition